Colin Montgomerie

-Colin Stuart Montgomerie, OBE (born 23 June 1963) is a Scottish professional golfer.
-He has won a record eight European Tour Order of Merit titles, including a streak of seven consecutively from 1993 to 1999.
+Colin Stuart Montgomerie (born 23 June 1963) is a Scottish professional golfer.
+He has won a record eight European Tour Order of Merit titles, including a streak of seven consecutive ones from 1993 to 1999.
 He has won 31 European Tour events, the most of any British player, placing him fourth on the all-time list of golfers with most European Tour victories.

 Montgomerie won three consecutive Volvo PGA Championships at Wentworth Club between 1998 and 2000.
 He has finished runner-up on five occasions in major championships and his career-high world ranking is second.
 He was inducted into the World Golf Hall of Fame in 2013.